Last night's rain continued well into the early morning. After letting up for a few hours, it fell again before ending at 7 a.m.

 After crossing a wide meadow, we came to Laurel Creek.
 A plank of wood that might have been a bridge at one time was sunken in the stream.
 The water was shallow, though, and we were able to step our way across on rocks.

 Before long, we had to walk on a road.
-At least it was narrow and there wasn't any traffic.
-With leaves covering the road, it almost felt like walking on a trail.
+Unlike most of the roads so far, this one was narrow and there wasn't any traffic.
+With leaves covering the road, it almost felt like we were walking on a trail.

 This was an area of expensive homes.
-A few had signs advertising their availability as vacation rental homes.
+A few had signs advertising their availability as vacation rentals.

-One of the properties we passed included a horse barn and other outer buildings.
+One of the properties we passed included a horse barn and other outbuildings.
 The only farm animal to be seen was the sculpture of a horse made from tree branches.
 I guess this is what you do when you buy a farm but don't want to be a farmer.

-Soon after 3 p.m., we reached U.S. Highway 76.
+We reached U.S. Highway 76 shortly after 3 p.m.
 This was a divided, four-lane road with fast traffic.
 Crossing it felt like playing a game of Frogger.
 Thankfully, the median in the middle allowed us to cross just one direction of vehicles at a time.

 On the other side of the highway, the trail entered a residential area called Cherry Lake Subdivision.
 The Benton MacKaye Trail Association secured permission for the trail to cut through the middle of the development.

-When I began researching before this hike, I saw that the trail was surrounded for a long section by private homes.
+When I began researching this trail before starting my hike, I saw that this section was surrounded by private homes.
 This wasn't something I looked forward to.
+I figured it was a typical residential neighborhood.

-It wasn't always that way, though.
-There were still portions of the trail that followed roads through the subdivision and directly past vacation homes.
+The route wasn't always that way, though.
+Some portions of the trail followed roads through the subdivision and directly past vacation homes.
 At least this wasn't a typical suburban subdivision with look-alike tract houses.

-In the middle of the subdivision was man-made Cherry Log Lake.
+In the middle of the subdivision was Cherry Log Lake, which was man-made.
 The few houses that circled it were tucked far back in trees.

 The trail crossed a dam and a wooden bridge, then onto another street.
-This section of the trail was well-marked with the BMT's white diamond blaze, so we had no problem making our way through this section.
+This section of the trail was well-marked with the BMT's white diamond blaze.
+We had no problem making our way through this section.

 Our destination was Indian Rock Shelter, the only place within the large area of private property where camping was permitted.
 The shelter was about the same size as most Appalachian Trail shelters but had a doorway and window instead of being three-sided.
 It was nestled at the bottom of a gulch where a small stream flowed.